 http://schemas.microsoft.com/integration/promotedpropertiesinfoand then send it out to the message receiver.

 Important If you create two route actions on the same route connector that point to the same destination using two different properties, for example P1 and P2, you do not get a build error.
-The last route action will override the previously defined route actions.
-In this example, the route action for the property P2 will be honored.
+The last route action overrides the previously defined route actions.
+In this example, the route action for the property P2 is honored.

 To update or remove a route action, you can select it in the dialog box and then click Edit or Remove respectively.
 Click OK in the Route Actions dialog box and then click Save to save changes to a Bridge Configuration.